-I don’t know if I can fully credit the CBD—I was very tired already—but I found myself quite relaxed within 15 minutes of finishing my cup of tea.
-I was asleep shortly after, and I had very deep sleep that night.
+I don't know if I can fully credit the CBD—I was very tired already—but I found myself quite relaxed within 15 minutes of finishing my cup of tea.
+I was asleep shortly after, and I had a very deep sleep that night.
 My sleep tracker recorded 100 percent sleep quality, with very little movement.
-That’s unusual for me, but again, it was a long, taxing day.
+That's unusual for me, but again, it was a long, taxing day.
 My body could have been responding to the exhaustion, not the CBD.
 But I was certainly curious.

 The next morning, I repeated the amount and felt nothing, not even a hint of relaxation.
 That's OK.
 I'm typically more relaxed and refreshed in the morning as is, so it could be that I didn't have any "symptoms" to alleviate.

 Over the course of the next four days, I only noticed mild effects when I would take the CBD with my tea before bed.
 During the day, I felt nothing.
 I decided to up my dosage to a full stopper for the three remaining days.
 That's when I began to notice some differences.